 (2) replace or modify the Enterprise Services or applicable functionalities to make them non-infringing; or

-(3) if options (1) or (2) are not reasonably practicable, terminate either or both this Agreement or the Authorization Form for such Enterprise Services and refund to Customer any unearned Fees that Customer paid in advance for such Enterprise Services.
+(3) if options (1) or (2) are not reasonably practicable, terminate either or both this Agreement or the Authorization Form or Online Order for such Enterprise Services and refund to Customer any unearned Fees that Customer paid in advance for such Enterprise Services.

 This Section 9.4 sets forth Hootsuite’s sole liability (and Customer’s sole remedy) regarding infringement or misappropriation of third-party rights.

 9.5 Indemnification by Customer.
 Customer will defend, indemnify, and hold harmless Hootsuite, its Affiliates, and its or their directors, officers, employees, agents, shareholders, successors and assigns from and against all claims, losses, damages, penalties, liability, and costs, including reasonable legal fees, of any kind or nature that are incurred in connection with or arising out of a third-party claim: (a) alleging that Customer Content, Ads Content, or Submitted Content infringes or violates the intellectual property rights, privacy rights, or any other rights of a third party or violates any applicable law; (b) arising from Customer’s breach of Section 3.1; or (c) relating to, or arising from, Customer’s use of any Third-Party Services (including Customer’s breach of any terms or conditions applicable to any Third-Party Services).